muratk3n/thirdwave/en/README.md

 planetary calc.
 I doubt regular Calc student can do any of that today.

-The tweet is essentially pitting Isaac Freaking Newton against any student who knows Calculus today.
+The tweet is essentially pitting Isaac Freaking Newton against any student who knows Calculus.
 IN would clean their clock.
 Any good mathmatician of that era would too.

 "@AnalysisFact